boluwatifee4/Savings-Platform/README.md

 An auto saver that helps deduct amount to be saved form main account balance in

-a selected pattern and also  withdrawal and depositing from account balance.
+a selected pattern and also  withdrawal and depositing from account balance, and a Savings pot where savings go to that can withdrawn into main account balance

 ## *Technology Used
 - HTML